julien-duponchelle/python-mysql-replication/README.md

 Tests
 ========
-When it's possible we have an unit test.
+When it's possible we have a unit test.

 More information is available here: https://python-mysql-replication.readthedocs.org/en/latest/developement.html